mccoyJosh/ClassInfo/SDEV120/M02/Day1/0_von_nuemann_architecture.md

 It features a few things:
 - A central processing unit, which contains
-  - An arithmetic logic unit
-  - registers (small storage areas)
-  - a program counter
-  - a control unit
+  - **An arithmetic logic unit** : Part of the CPU which does operations on values.
+This is where logic is performed, such as +, -, / *, or boolean logic
+  - **registers (small storage areas)** : areas on the CPU to store a single value to do some work with (adding two values together, checking if two values are the same, whateva)
+  - **a program counter** : A register reserved to tell the computer where in a program it is at (what line is it on)
+  - **a control unit** : Does the task of "fetching the instruction, fetching the operands, decoding the instruction, executing the instruction, and then writing the results back to memory"
-- A main memory system which holds programs to control the computers operation
+- A main memory system which holds programs to control the computers operation (both DATA and INSTRUCTIONS)
-- an I/O system
+- an I/O system (input and output)

+The CPU and main memory would be what compromises what we typically know as a computer

 In addition, the system:
 - has the capacity of carry out sequential instruction processing